pixee/docs/docs/codemods/java/pixee_java_strip-http-header-newlines.md

 |------------|----------------------|---------------------|
 | Medium     | Merge Without Review | No                  |

-This transform ensures that HTTP response header values can't contain newline characters, which could disrupt communication with proxies and possibly leave you vulnerable to protocol-based attacks.
+This codemod ensures that HTTP response header values can't contain newline characters, which could disrupt communication with proxies and possibly leave you vulnerable to protocol-based attacks.

 If malicious users can get newline characters into an HTTP response header, they can inject and forge new header values that look like they came from the server, and trick web gateways, proxies, and browsers.
 This leads to vulnerabilities like Cross-site Scripting (XSS), HTTP response splitting, and more attacks from there.